tsly123/HULA-DAMA/README.md

 ## DAMA - Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Multiplexed Immunofluorescence Brain Images Analysis
-This is a PyTorch/GPU implementation of the paper Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Multiplexed Immunofluorescence Brain Images Analysis
+This is a PyTorch/GPU implementation of the paper Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Multiplexed Immunofluorescence Brain Images Analysis.
+Please see the Supplementary Materials for more results and figures

 ![pipeline](img_results/DAMA_pipeline.JPG)